hannahhoanggg/c0723-code-solutions/express-hello-world/express-hello-world-quiz-notes.md

 - How do you mount a middleware with an Express application?
   In Express, you can mount a middleware to the application by using the "app.use()" method.
 - Which objects does an Express application pass to your middleware to manage the request/response lifecycle of the server?
-  The Express application pass 2 important middleware to manage the request/response lifecycle of the server by the "req" & "res" objects.
+  The Express application pass important middleware to manage the request/response lifecycle of the server by the "req" & "res" & "next" objects.
   -The "req" object represents the HTTP request & contains info about the incoming request from the client.
   -The "res" object represents the HTTP response & is used to send a response back to the client.